proc7ts/delta-set/README.md

 [api-docs-url]: https://proc7ts.github.io/delta-set/index.html

 A `DeltaSet` class inherits ES2015 `Set`.
-In addition it keeps changes made to it and has methods to deal with these changes delta.
+In addition, it keeps changes made to it and has methods to deal with these changes' delta.

 ```typescript
 import { DeltaSet } from '@proc7ts/delta-set';